jreading/HelloWurld/source/_posts/2012-05-15-another-image-proposal-for-responsive-design.markdown

 	type="low">
 {% endcodeblock %}

-The attribute `rel` associates a relationship to that tag and is valid. `media` is a new value.
+The attribute `rel` associates a relationship to that mediaquery and is valid. `media` is a new value.

 the `type` attribute is also valid, but the value is not implemented.